jeffrey-fong/Invoker/README.md

   )
   print(second_response["choices"][0]["message"])
 ```

+Refer to the example client code [here](example_client.ipynb) for a more detailed example.

 #### Using the model directly
 Please refer to the model card in HuggingFace to see how to use the model directly, including the prompt format, etc.